LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 Classic 1.9: June 1st, 2024 (1 month)
 - Special event: 1 month Kunark-Locked Iksar early access (Level Cap 50, some zones restricted)

+The zones being restricted on Kunark launch are the following:

+- Veeshan's Peak
+- Kunark Instances

+Those will be available on the 1st of July.

+- All Kunark raid creatures will have natural spawn times during the Iksar Early Access period.
+- For the sake of intra-continent travel, the following zones are considered Kunark zones:

+- Timorous Deep
+- Firiona Vie
+- The Overthere

+- If an Iksar attempts to zone into a non-Kunark zone, they will be teleported to Cabilis instead.
+- If a non-Iksar attempts to zone into a Kunark zone, they will be teleported to East Commonlands instead.

 ## Kunark Launch

 Kunark 2.0 (July 1st, 2024))